 In the book of 2 Thessalonians, Paul made it quite clear that the coming of Christ would not occur until certain conditions are met: “…a falling away first, and that man of sin be revealed, the son of perdition” (2 Thess.2:3).
 A falling away or mass apostasy, along with the revealing of the antichrist, will precede the "Day of Christ".

-If we believe the Word of God, then we should expect to see in these last days a progressive falling away from the pure Word of God and sound doctrine to religion, philosophy and compromise with the world.
+If we believe the word of God, then we should expect to see in these last days a progressive falling away from the pure word of God (K.J.B.) and sound doctrine to religion, philosophy and compromise with the world.